 On listed buildings and public elevations of conservation areas, the introduction of new PVCu windows as a replacement material is not acceptable.
-A variation from these guidelines must be fully justified.
-The form of the existing windows within the building and the immediate surrounding area will be taken into consideration.

 On non-public elevations within conservation areas, the context and setting of the building is required to be assessed to ensure proposals will have no detrimental impact on the character and appearance of the conservation area.
 Replacement windows should match the historic proportions, profile and dimension of the original windows and avoid heavy frames, but it may be acceptable to have a different material and/or method of opening.

-Replacement of Non-Original/Non-Historic Windows
+4.7 Replacement of Non-Original/Non-Historic Windows